yairm210/Unciv/Uniques.md

 - "in all cities with a world wonder"
 - "in all cities connected to capital"
 - "in all cities with a garrison"
+- "in all cities in which the majority religion is a major religion"

 ### ConstructionFilter